SsangYong Musso pickup review

 Under the bonnet, there’s a 2.2-litre turbodiesel engine boasting a competitive 179bhp, connected to either a six-speed manual or automatic gearbox.
 While acceleration isn’t a primary pickup forte, the Musso manages 0-62mph quicker than some rivals (11.3 seconds for manual and 11.9 seconds for automatic models), and importantly there’s enough pulling power to haul a 3,500kg trailer.
-High CO2 emissions aren’t punished as heavily in pickups as they are in regular models, but the 29.4mpg fuel-efficiency of the automatic Musso (28.2mpg for the longer Rhino) isn’t quite on a par with the equivalent Ford Ranger, which can manage up to 34mpg.
+High CO2 emissions aren’t punished as heavily in pickups as they are in regular models, but the 29.5mpg fuel-efficiency of the automatic Musso (28.2mpg for the longer Rhino) isn’t quite on a par with the equivalent Ford Ranger, which can manage up to 34mpg.
 The Musso fitted with a manual gearbox is capable of up to 33.8mpg, however, which is a bit more competitive.

 Inside, leather is dotted around the dashboard as well as covering the seats on most trims, sitting adjacent to some soft-touch plastics and some surfaces that are cheaper and scratchier.
 It’s a success overall and everything is well laid-out, so even lower-spec trims with more plastic should stand up to comparison with the Mitsubishi L200.
 Four trim levels are now available for UK buyers, with the top levels getting a boost thanks to a 9.2-inch infotainment system that can support TomTom sat nav, Android Auto, Apple CarPlay and a reversing camera.

 Customers are also likely to be drawn by the Musso's seven-year/150,000-mile warranty – currently the most generous offered with any pickup and even covering things like the brakes and clutch for the first year.
-Safety is less of a known quantity though, because the Musso hasn’t yet been crash-tested by Euro NCAP.
+Safety is less of a known quantity because the Musso hasn’t yet been crash-tested by Euro NCAP.
 If you need to know your pickup will be truly safe, the Isuzu D-Max has a five-star score.

 MPG, running costs & CO2

-The automatic version will be even costlier to run, returning 29.4mpg (or 28.2mpg for long-wheelbase Rhino models).
+The automatic version will be even costlier to run, returning 29.5mpg (or 28.2mpg for long-wheelbase Rhino models).
 When we drove the Musso in discontinued long-wheelbase Rhino trim, the trip computer hovered around 22mpg but you should be able to get more than that on longer trips.

-Insurance premiums may be expensive, too, as the Musso occupies the very highest insurance group, alongside high-end supercars and hugely powerful electric cars.
+Insurance premiums will be expensive, too, as the Musso occupies the very highest insurance group, alongside high-end supercars and hugely powerful electric cars.
 The Nissan Navara and Ford Ranger both sit in lower groups.

 Engines, drive & performance